ericy98/readme-generator/README.md

   see if anything gives an error message

   ### Questions:
-  If you have any questions please contact ericy98 at eay2016@gmail.com.
+  If you have any questions please contact at eric.yarbrough@utexas.edu.
+To see more repositories checkout [ericy98](https://github.com/ericy98/)!